-I confess, given that my academic expertise in science ended in 9th grade biology class (you know, the one with formaldehyde, dead frogs and very sharp knifes!) it might strike you as rather strange that science plays a big role in the plot of Murder on Black Swan Lane, the first book of my Regency-set Wrexford & Sloane mystery series.
+I confess, given that my academic expertise in science ended in 9th grade biology class (you know, the one with formaldehyde, dead frogs and very sharp knifes!) it might strike you as rather strange that science plays a big role in the plots of my Regency-set Wrexford & Sloane mystery series.
 Allow me to explain . . .

 I have an art background, which may seem like the polar opposite from the world of laboratories, microscopes and bubbling chemicals.
 I thought the same thing until I read The Age of Wonder by Richard Holmes a few years ago.
 In it, he talks about how during the Regency era, the artists and scientists all thought of themselves as kindred souls.
 For them, exploration and discovery in any discipline required imagination and creative thinking.
 Painters, poets, chemists, astronomers—they all shared a passion for pushing themselves to think outside the box.